afroisalreadyinu/practical-ansible-intro/readme.md

 # a little more bla bla
 ```

+This input will be a bit more bowine if you have the `cowsay` command
-So the `remote_user` instruction works; we are in fact `admini` on the
+installed.
+So the `remote_user` instruction works; we are in fact
-server.
-But what if we wanted to run a command that requires sudo?
-In
+`admini` on the server.
+But what if we wanted to run a command that
-that case, we simply add the `sudo: true` option, with the playbook
+requires sudo?
+In that case, we simply add the `sudo: true` option,
-now looking like this:
+with the playbook now looking like this:

 ```yml
 - hosts: server